School for Life

 Life Skill courses are those which allow students to upskill into University learning styles and pick additional skills with a focus on enhanced employability and communication, along with management and professional skills, including critical thinking, problem solving and creativity.

-Apart from the above, students are also expected to be a part of a wide variety individually- selected co-curricular and extra-curricular activities for the duration of their learning years at the University.
-Participation in these activities under the guidance of faculty from the School for Life is a mandatory non- credit based requirement for the all-round development of the learners.
-It is believed that participation in such activities builds character and give a sense of individual.
+Apart from the above, students are also expected to be a part of a wide variety of individually- selected co-curricular and extra-curricular activities for the duration of their learning years at the University.
+Participation in these activities under the guidance of faculty from the School for Life is a mandatory non-credit-based requirement for the tall-around development of the learners.
+It is believed that participation in such activities builds character and gives a sense of individuality.